BotTech/storypark-image-grabber/developing.md

 ### 🏃 Run the extension

-Using [web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/) is recommened for automatic reloading and running in a dedicated browser instance.
+Using [web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/) is recommended for automatic reloading and running in a dedicated browser instance.
 Alternatively you can load the extension manually (see below).

 1. Run `npm run watch` to watch for file changes and build continuously
 1. In another terminal, run `npx web-ext run -t chromium`
 1. Check that the extension is loaded by opening the extension options ([in Firefox](media/extension_options_firefox.png) or [in Chrome](media/extension_options_chrome.png)).

+### 📦 Packaging

+You can package the extension manually by running `npm run package`.

+> ℹ️ This uses the version number in the manifest which is different to the Release Workflow which uses the current UTC date time.

 #### Manually